 7. Supinated Lat Pulldown

-The supinated lat pulldown requires an underhand grip that keeps the elbows from moving outward and instead requires the elbows to stay tight to the body, accommodating the elbow joint for recruiting your bicep muscles.
+The supinated lat pulldown requires an underhand grip that keeps the elbows from moving outward.
+Instead, it requires the elbows to stay tight to the body, accommodating the elbow joint for recruiting your bicep muscles.

-Although this exercise is a pulling movement, the grip significantly affects the amount of recruitment between varying muscle groups.
-It’s very similar to a chin up and can allow the lifter to adjust their resistance.
-This means you can go heavier than you would on a chin up or lighter if you struggle to do bodyweight exercises.
+Although this exercise is a pulling movement, the grip significantly affects the recruitment between varying muscle groups.
+It’s very similar to a chin-up and allows the lifter to adjust their resistance.
+This means you can go heavier than you would on a chin-up or lighter if you struggle to do bodyweight exercises.

-That means this movement should be a friendly variation to the chin up for any beginner who needs time to build their strength.
+That means this movement should be a friendly variation on the chin-up for any beginner who needs time to build strength.

 How To Do The Supinated Lat Pulldown